FutureElectronicsInc/stm-nucleo-demo/README.md

 * Click Finish

 The generated token will be used for the device configuration to connect to the IBM Bluemix Watson IOT service.
-The device "id" and device "type" parameters additionally will be used to send the remote commands to the device.
+The device "id" and device "type" parameters will also be used to send the remote commands to the device.
-The “IBM IOT event receiver” used to listen and transmit the main data to the Web server through web sockets.
+The “IBM IOT event receiver” is used to listen and transmit the main data to the Web server through web sockets.

-9. In order to store the historical data used a MySQL database.
+9. In order to store the historical data the MySQL database is used.

 Steps to store data: